echoes-tech/puppet-postgres_xc/README.md

 ##Limitations

-THis module has been tested only on Debian sytems.
+This module has been tested only on Debian sytems.

 ##Development